Modern Physics Formula for NEET 2026 Exam

 $A = 50$ decays/s

-This gives current gain in a transistor:
+1. This gives the current gain in a transistor:

 $\beta = \dfrac{\Delta I_C}{\Delta I_B}$